wxie2017/wxie2017.github.io/pages/speech/acceptance_of_club_President.md

 Although serving my club has been a joy and a privilege that I am grateful for every single day, although I am very honored to be able to be an officer, the role of club President is foreign to me.
-It is new to many of you, too.

 I have fear and I have anxiety.